grpc/grpc.io/content/en/docs/guides/metadata.md

 the data, such as server utilization and query cost.
 Trailers are sent only by the server.

-### For more details, please see the following gRPCs
+### For more details, please see the following gRFCs

 * [proposal: G1 true binary metadata][proposal G1]
 * [proposal: L7 go metadata api][proposal L7]